rickosborne/ttrpg/blackwater/sessions/2020-02-09-gavins-request-northunder.md

 We were also clued into a local mystery: Farmer Taggert's cattle keep disappearing.
 It might have something to do with the increased prevalence of orc raids, but it might be something more.

-A domestic dispute broke out between two locals.
+A domestic dispute broke out between two locals, Oduardo and Vera.
-**TODO: What were their names?**
-Tara managed to diffuse the tension, but **WHATSHISNAME** left in a huff.
+Tara managed to diffuse the tension, but Oduardo left in a huff.

 We rented out the large nine-bed common room on the third floor and got some sleep, locking the door behind us.
 Some time before sunrise, we were awoken with shouts of "fire!" from downstairs.